When do World Models Successfully Learn Dynamical Systems?

 Keywords: world models, turbulence, GANs, observability, time dynamics, control theory, cfd

 Abstract: In this work, we explore the use of compact latent representations with learned time dynamics ('World Models') to simulate physical systems.
-Drawing on concepts from control theory, we propose a theoretical framework that explains why projecting time slices into a low-dimensional space and then concatenating to form a history ('Tokenization') is so effective at learning physics datasets, and characterise when exactly the underlying dynamics admit a reconstruction mapping from the history of previous tokenized frames to the next.
+Drawing on concepts from control theory, we propose a theoretical framework that explains why projecting time slices into a low-dimensional space and then concatenating to form a history ('Tokenization') is effective at learning dynamical systems, and characterise when the underlying dynamics admit a reconstruction mapping from the history of previous tokenized frames to the next, with the key novel insight being observability.
 To validate these claims, we develop a sequence of models with increasing complexity, starting with least-squares regression and progressing through simple linear layers, shallow adversarial learners, and ultimately full-scale generative adversarial networks (GANs).
 We evaluate these models on a variety of datasets, including modified forms of the heat and wave equations, the chaotic regime 2D Kuramoto-Sivashinsky equation, and a challenging computational fluid dynamics (CFD) dataset of a 2D Kármán vortex street around a fixed cylinder, where our model is successfully able to recreate the flow.
-Comparisons to FNO and DeepONet show comparable short term and improved long term accuracy of solutions generated by world models.
+Comparisons to FNO and DeepONet show comparable short- and improved long-term accuracy.

 Supplementary Material: zip